 - Leadership development opportunities

 - Supportive services

 - Pre-employment transition services (specific to Title IV)

-- Job seeking skills

-- Work-based learning

-- Counseling on opportunities

-- Self-advocacy instruction

-- Iob readiness skills
+Includes job seeking skills, work-based learning, counseling on opportunities, selfadvocacy instruction, job readiness skills.

-- Adult mentoring for a duration of at least 12 months

-- Follow Up Services: up to a year after exit, follow-ups with clients are conducted

-- Comprehensive guidance and counseling

-- Financial literacy: Provided on an as-needed basis and may also be integrated into course curriculum

-- Entrepreneurial skills training

-- Labor market and employment information about in-demand industry sectors or occupations available within the local area.

-- Activities that help youth prepare for and transition to postsecondary education and training
+- Adult mentoring for a duration of at least 12 months - Follow Up Services: up to a year after exit, follow-ups with clients are conducted - Comprehensive guidance and counseling - Financial literacy: Provided on an as-needed basis.
+May also be integrated into course curriculum. - Entrepreneurial skills training - Labor market and employment information about in-demand industry sectors or occupations available within the local area. - Activities that help youth prepare for and transition to postsecondary education and training